 6 Tips to Help Your Dog Stay Cool All Summer

 These hot, muggy days of summer can be uncomfortable and even dangerous for our pets.
-As the mercury rises each summer, pet-owners everywhere want to know the best ways to keep their pets safe and comfortable in the heat.
+As the mercury rises each summer, pet parents everywhere want to know the best ways to keep their pets safe and comfortable in the heat.
 We've put together 6 easy tips for keeping your dog cool and comfortable.

-Shade and Water
+Provide Access To Shade and Water

 This one is basic, but sometimes it's easy to overlook: Your pet needs access to shade and fresh water all the time, and especially when temperatures soar.
 For outdoor animals, make sure they're able to move around to get out of the direct sun.
 Even better, consider bringing outdoor pets inside on the hottest days.